-Mount Skylight Mount Marcy and Gray Peak Loop Trail is a 17 mile moderately trafficked loop trail located near Lake Placid, New York that features beautiful wild flowers and is rated as difficult.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until October.
+Mount Skylight, Mount Marcy, and Gray Peak Loop Trail is a 17 mile moderately trafficked loop trail located near Lake Placid, New York that features beautiful wild flowers and is rated as difficult.
+The trail offers a number of activity options and is best used from March until October.
 Dogs are also able to use this trail.

 Two enormous bald summit 46ers and a trailess Gray Peak in a day loop hike form Heart Lake.
 A state highpoint as well.
 This is an epic hike that will gain you three more Adirondack 46er peaks along with the State Highpoint, Mt.
 Marcy.
 Make sure to follow the GPS track and pay attention to the trail junctions as there a few.
 You'll pass by alpine lakes, the start of the mighty Hudson River, and descend the state highpoint past a beautiful waterfall.
 This hike can be done in one very long day or in an overnight with a stay at Marcy Dam where the loop hike begins.

 An amazing hike and very challenging.
 It took us 12 hours. half the group did skylight, the other half didn't bring enough water to do it. we got stuck in a pop up thunder storm on the way up Marcy. definitely a hike I will never forget!